EIFS, Architecture, and the Sustainable Design Revolution

 LEED EA Prerequisite 2: Prescriptive Compliance Options

-ASHRAE has developed a series of Advanced Energy Design Guides focused on Small Offices, Small Retail Buildings, Warehouses and K-12 Schools.
+ASHRAE has developed a series of Advanced Energy Design Guides focused on Small Offices, Small Retail Buildings, Small Healthcare, Warehouses and K-12 Schools.
 These Guides contain prescriptive compliance paths that can be used to meet EA Prerequisite 2 and provide 1 point under EA Credit 1.

 The New Building Institute's Advanced Buildings Core Performance Guide provides prescriptive options for larger buildings (up to 100,000 ft², excluding health care facilities, warehouses and laboratories).
 Meeting Core Performance Guide requirements can provide 1-3 points under EA Credit 1.